imsoumya18/py_workbook_solution/README.md

-This is the solution of the problems in the book # The Python Workbook by Ben Stephenson
+This is the solution of the problems in the book **_The Python Workbook by Ben Stephenson.

+The PDF of this book is given in the repository.